Working in Germany

-- Laws and customs: while business customs are relatively formal, Germany is a tolerant and liberal society by global standards, with sexual orientation, for example, regarded as a matter of private choice.
+- Laws and customs: while business culture is relatively formal, punctual and efficient, Germany is a tolerant and liberal society by global standards, with sexual orientation, for example, regarded as a matter of private choice.
 Laws are broadly similar to those in the UK for personal conduct, e.g. in matters such as drug possession.

 - Emergency numbers: 112 (ambulance and fire department); 110 (police).
 The British Embassy Germany in Berlin and the consulates in Munich and Düsseldorf (contact details on the Embassy website) can offer some assistance to UK citizens who have been the victims of crime or bereavement or in the event of a natural disaster or terrorist incident.

 - People: Germans 91.5%.
-Turks make up the single largest ethnic minority group with significant numbers of Greeks, Italians, Poles, Russians, Serbo-Croats and Spaniards.
+Turks make up the single largest ethnic minority group with significant numbers of Greeks, Italians, Poles, Russians and Syrians.

 - Major religion: Christianity